carbon-language/carbon-lang/README.md

 Without sacrificing these advantages, **Carbon generics support specialization**, ensuring it can fully address performance-critical use cases of C++ templates.
-For more details about Carbon's generics see their [design](/docs/design/generics).
+For more details about Carbon's generics, see their [design](/docs/design/generics).

 In addition to easy and powerful interop with C++, Carbon templates can be